-5.44 Family and Medical Leave Act (Adopted 11-4-2013)
+5.32 Family and Medical Leave Act (Adopted 11-4-2013) (formerly 5.44)

 The College complies with the provisions of the Family and Medical Leave Act (FMLA).
 The College reserves all rights available to employers under the Family and Medical Leave Act.